raya77/target.en/help/c-recommendations/c-products/custom-entity-attributes.md

 ## Implementing multi-value attributes {#section_80FEFE49E8AF415D99B739AA3CBA2A14}

-Multi-value custom entity attributes are supported when using feeds (CSV), `targetPageParams`, Delivery API, and the Save entities API to upload products.
+Multi-value custom entity attributes are supported when using feeds (CSV), `targetPageParams`, and the Delivery API to upload products.
 New values replace current values; they are not appended.
 Empty arrays ( [] ) are treated as having no values.

 Double quotes must be escaped.
 For example, `"[""test"", ""value""]"` is a valid JSON array that can be used in CSV.